lmjohns3/theanets/docs/quickstart.rst

 basic workflow, you will be able to extend the examples to your own datasets and modeling problems.

-This document does not explain the theory behind most of the models that are implemented in the ``theanets`` package.
+This document does not explain the theory behind most of the models or optimization algorithms that are implemented in the ``theanets`` package.
 Instead, it contains links links to the reference documentation, which expands on the ideas presented here.

 If you find an error in any of the documentation, or just want to clarify something, please file an issue or send a pull request to